rocicorp/replicache-client/README.md

 This library is not meant to be used directly and does not commit to a stable interface.
 Breaking changes are introduced regularly whenever convenient.

-Clients should use something higher level like `replicant-sdk-flutter`, which does provide a stable API.
+Clients should use something higher level like `replicache-sdk-flutter`, which does provide a stable API.
 Higher-level language/platform-specific bindings packages will statically link to a specific version of this library and handle API changes when they update.